Is the new CDF $M_W$ measurement consistent with the two higgs doublet model?: Conclusion

 \section{Conclusion}

 Recently, CDF release its new measurement for W boson mass with unprecedented accuracy.
 The new CDF measurement presents a deviation from the SM prediction with a significance of 7.0 $\sigma$.
 We have shown that in 2HDM with an inverted hierarchy, it is possible to solve the tension between the new CDF $M_W$ measurement and the SM prediction.
-We found that to comply with the CDF measurement we need a positive T and this is possible in the case where $M_{H^\pm}>M_A, M_H, M_h$.
-The case of $M_{H^\pm}<M_A, M_H, M_h$ fail to reproduce the correct $M_W$ measurement.
-Note also that the new CDF measurement for $M_W$ push the charged Higgs to be larger than about 175 GeV.
+We found that to comply with the CDF measurement we need a positive T and this is possible in the case where $M_{H^\pm}>M_h, M_H, M_A$.
+The case of $M_{H^\pm}<M_h, M_H, M_A$ fail to reproduce the correct $M_W$ measurement.
+Note also that the new CDF measurement for $M_W$ push the charged Higgs to be larger than about 161 GeV.
 It is also found that the degenerate case $M_{H^\pm}=M_A$ which leads to a very small T parameter being excluded.
-We have presented a phenomenology of charged Higgs, CP-odd and the light CP-even higgses by illustrating their branching fractions.
-In the case of charged Higgs, we observe that the bosonic decay $H^\pm \to W^\pm h$ is the dominant one both for 2HDM type I and X. While for the case of CP-odd, we have noticed that $A\to Zh$, once open, is the dominant mode both for 2HDM type I and X. Before $Zh$ threshold, $A\to bb$ is the dominant mode for 2HDM type I while $A\to \tau \tau$ would dominate in the case of 2HDM type X.
+We have presented a phenomenology of charged Higgs, CP-odd and the light CP-even higgsses by illustrating their branching fractions both in 2HDM type I and type X. In the case of charged Higgs, we observe that the bosonic decay $H^\pm \to W^\pm h$ is the dominant one both for 2HDM type I and type X. While for the case of CP-odd, we have noticed that $A\to Zh$, once open, is the dominant mode both for 2HDM type I and X. However, before $Zh$ threshold, $A\to bb$ is the dominant mode for 2HDM type I while $A\to \tau \tau$ would dominate in the case of 2HDM type X. We have shown also that in this scenario and within 2HDM type X, BR$(h \to \mu^+\mu^-)$ could be of the order $3\times 10^{-3}$.

 {\bf{Note Added: }} While we were finishing this work, we received a paper \cite{Lee:2022gyf} dealing with similar 2HDM study both in normal and inverted hierarchy.
 In the case of inverted hierarchy our results are in good agreement.